aquarium and pond answers, information, articles, resources

 Indications (Diagnosis) of Nematode Infestation:

 A method of diagnosing a nematode problem is generally just a guess.
 This is particularly plausible when a fish is eating regularly yet continues to lose weight, metabolizing body musculature to stay alive.
-This is usually seen as thinning along the back on either side of the dorsal fin.
-This often results in a well-fed fish starving to death.

-White feces can also be an identification tool, however this can be misleading as to a true Nematode (worm) infestation, as long thin white feces is just as often an indicator of a bacterial infection; generally Aeromonas.
-This can also be an indicator of a combination bacterial (again Aeromonas) and protozoan Flagellate infection, usually Hexamita.
+White feces can also be an identification tool, however this can be misleading as to a true Nematode (worm) infestation, as long thin white feces along with bloating are just as often an indicator of a bacterial infection; generally Aeromonas or possibly a digestive issue.

 Loss of appetite along with the other mentioned symptoms (such as thick white feces, along with some bloating on one side or both of the fish) can also be an indicator of a Nematode infection, especially a Eustrongylid nematode infestation.